rjollos/e4990a/README.md

 This is a python script for acquiring from the Keysight E4990A impedance analyzer.
 The script repeatedly captures a frequency sweep from the E4990 at a specified time interval and saves the data in a MAT file.
 The capture parameters are configured in the `e4990a.ini` file.

 The [PyVISA](https://pyvisa.readthedocs.io) library is used to communicate with the device over a USB link.
-The [PyVISA-py](https://pyvisa-py.readthedocs.io/en/latest/) is used as the backend for PyVISA.
-The device driver is provided by the [Keysight IO Libraries Suite](https://www.keysight.com/en/pd-1985909/io-libraries-suite).
+The device driver and visa backend are provided by the [Keysight IO Libraries Suite](https://www.keysight.com/en/pd-1985909/io-libraries-suite).

 ## Installation